How To Make Edible “Mud” Playdough For Sensory Play

 - Mixing bowl and spoon

-- Optional: Cookie cutters, Play Dough Tools, Dinosaurs or Gummy Worms
+- Optional: Cookie cutters, Play Dough Tools, Silicone Cupcake Liners, Gummy Worms, Mini Construction Trucks, Dinosaurs, or other fun accessories.

 Instructions